paularynty/cub3d/development.md

 ### 11.3.2025

-- Textures render successfully so far.
+- Textures render successfully so far (testing with only one texture).
 - Building logic to determine correct texture based on cardinal direction of a given wall.

 ### 10.3.2025